traclabs/cfe_cfdp/README.md

 end %% End cfe file request
 ```

-# Configuration

-A configuration file (specified as the ROS parameter 'config') points
-to a YAML file defining a listing of all known CFDP Entities and
-relevant configuration details.
-This definition should match that
-available to all other entities (including cFE's CFDP app via it's
-table services).
-Protocol Data Units (PDUs) are transmitted on a ROS
-topic of `/cfdp/pdu/entity$entityID`.

-entityID is a required parameter to this application, currently
-defaulitng to a value of 2.
-This field defines the entityID of this
-application instance.
-This value is automatically populated in
-outgoing PDUs, and is used to construct the topic
-(`/cfdp/pdu/entity$entityID`) we listen on for incoming PDUs.

-altServices is a boolean parameter that causes this instance to append  `/entity$entityId` to all command services it is listening on.
-This allows multiple CFDP application instances to operate on a single ROS instance for test purposes (be sure to also specify an alternate ROS Node name for each).

-# Usage Examples

-The following series of example commands starts 2 instances of the service and executes a series of commands.

-- `ros2 run cfdp_wrapper cfdp_wrapper.py`
-- `ros2 run cfdp_wrapper cfdp_wrapper.py --ros-args -r __node:=cfdpgsw -p entityID:=1 -p altServices:=True -p "filestore:=cfdp/rosgsw"`
-- `ros2 service call /cfdp/cmd/ls cfdp_msgs/srv/CfdpXfrCmd "{src: '/, dst: '/dst1_dirlisting.txt', dstid: 1}"`
-- `ros2 service call /cfdp/cmd/put cfdp_msgs/srv/CfdpXfrCmd "{src: '/dst1_dirlisting.txt', dst: '/echodst1_dirlisting.txt', dstid: 1}"`
-- `ros2 service call /cfdp/cmd/get cfdp_msgs/srv/CfdpXfrCmd "{src: '/echodst1_dirlisting.txt', dst: '/echodst1_dirlisting.txt', dstid: 1}"`

 # Local Commands
 Local commands can be issued from the local ROS instance, for example: